Optical Fractionator workflow >

 All estimates calculated from measurements obtained while counting (i.e., all but Estimated population using user-defined section thickness) should return similar results if the measurements were taken correctly.

-Sampling Results window
+Sampling results window

-About Export to Excel
+About export to Excel

+Click Export to Excel in the Sampling Results window.
 Results of all selected probe runs are exported directly to Excel (2003 or later).
 Each category in left hand panel of the Sampling results window is exported to a separate worksheet within a single Excel file.